What, exactly, is Eyebeam?

 Can you help promote my work?

-We’re a small operation, but fill out this form and we’ll do our best to drop a mention.
+We’re a small operation, but fill out our share form and we’ll do our best to drop a mention.
 If it’s time-sensitive, make sure you give us some notice!

 What happened to the research groups?